wearebraid/vueformulate.com/docs/README.md

   details: Ridiculously easy validation out-of-the-box to handle 95% of use-cases.
 Help text, validation rules, and validation messages are simple props.
 Need more?
 You can add custom validations too.
 - title: 🔌 Plugin system
   details: Extend Vue Formulate's functionality or reuse custom inputs, validation rules, and messages across projects by tapping into the plugin system.
 Make your plugin open source to share with others!
-- title: ✨ Generate forms
+- title: ✨ Form Generation
-  details: Generate an entire form from a JSON string.
-Because Vue Formulate uses a single input component, you can easily loop through an array and dynamically generate a form.
+  details: Generate an entire form from JSON.
+Vue Formulate includes a schema to allow you to render complex forms from JSON with groups, wrappers, and custom components.
+- title: 🎨 Styling Control
+  details: With provided class props you can add your own set of style classes globally or on a case-by-case basis.
+Tailwind?
+No problem.
+Bootstrap?
+You're covered.
+Roll your own?
+Right on, it’s supported.
+- title: 🔍 Scoped Slots
+  details: Need even more control over your form’s markup?
+Vue Formulate ships with full scoped slots support so that you can globally or selectively provide your own markup.
+- title: 🌐 Internationalization
+  details: Thanks to the wonderfully collaborative Vue community, Vue Formulate ships with support for over a dozen languages which are selectively importable to keep bundle size light.
 ---
 # Live Code Examples